Data-driven modeling of the regular and chaotic dynamics of an inverted flag from experiments: Experimental setup and nonlinear model reduction method

 To learn $\mathbf{R}_0$ and $\mathbf{R}$ from the data set of $K$ experiments $\mathbf{y}_1, \ldots, \mathbf{y}_K$, we first project them to $\mathcal{W}(\mathcal{E})$ in a direction orthogonal to $\mathcal{E}$ to obtain $\boldsymbol{\eta}_1, \ldots, \boldsymbol{\eta}_K$.
 We obtain the time derivatives $\dot{\boldsymbol{\eta}}$ via numerical differentiation and formulate a minimization problem to find the best fitting matrices $(\mathbf{R}_0^*, \mathbf{R}^*)$ in formula \eqref{eq:RD} using the cost function

-Among all the dynamic regimes, large-amplitude flapping tends to generate the most interest as it results in large strain energy suitable for energy harvesting.
+{Our methodology, dynamics-based machine learning, integrates data-driven techniques with rigorous results from dynamical systems theory (\cite{haller2022dynamics}). }Among all the dynamic regimes, large-amplitude flapping tends to generate the most interest as it results in large strain energy suitable for energy harvesting.
 Our objective is to find the slow SSM of the undeformed state with its reduced dynamics in order to model all coexisting stationary states (deformed equilibria on two sides, undeformed equilibrium in the middle and a stable limit cycle), as well as transition orbits among them.